Texarkanine/inquirerjs-checkbox-search/CONTRIBUTING.md

 - No unused variables or imports
 - Proper JSDoc comments for public APIs

+### Demo Generation

+Demo GIFs in the README are automatically generated in CI; when you open a PR you'll get a comment on the PR with previews of any demos that changed as a result of your PR.

 ## Commit Message Convention

 This project uses [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for automated releases and changelog generation.